 THE LAB

-From the image towards thinking
+From image to visual thinking

 © Clare Strand